Self-care tips for anyone who works in mining

 An acrobat against a sunset.

 Are you taking time out for the things that matter?
-Self-care is really important, especially if you’re working FIFO.
+Self-care is really important.
+Especially if you’re FIFO.

 Working in mining can be demanding.

 Long shifts, time away from home, and the mental load of site life all add up.
-That’s why practical mining tips for looking after yourself aren’t a “nice to have”, they’re essential.
+That’s why practical mining tips for looking after yourself aren’t a “nice to have.”

-Whether you’re FIFO or residential, learning a few simple mine survival tips can make a real difference to how you feel on site and when you’re back home.
+Whether you’re FIFO or residential, learning a few simple mine survival tips and self-care tips can make a real difference to your energy & mindset, both on site and when you’re back home.

 Self-care isn’t about bubble baths or buzzwords.
-It’s about staying steady, healthy and switched on so you can keep doing your job safely and sustainably.
+It’s about staying steady, healthy and switched on so you can keep doing your job safely and sustainably, as well as protecting your mental health over the long term.

 Do any of these mining / FIFO work realities sound familiar?

 • Not taking annual leave throughout the year.
 (Does your company award a prize for this?
-My guess is no!)
+Highly unlikely.)

 • Heading back to work after R&R and bragging about how many emails you managed or how many hours you worked.
 (R&R is meant to stand for “rest and recreation”, so it’s time to claim back your time.)

-Mining industry employees, protect your time and energy
+Mining industry employees: How to protect your time, energy and work-life balance

 Consider this: If you wouldn’t accept a role paying 30% less than your current salary, why are you working for 30% of your time off?
 Why are you giving more hours than you’re contracted to do?